MHeironimus/ArduinoJoystickLibrary/README.md

 ##Examples
 The following example Arduino sketch files are included in this library:

 - JoystickTest - Simple test of the Joystick library.
-Exercises all of the Joystick library functions when pin A0 is grounded.
+Exercises many of the Joystick library functions when pin A0 is grounded.
 - MultipleJoystickTest - Creates 4 Joysticks using the library and exercises the first 16 buttons and X and Y axis when pin A0 is grounded.
 - JoystickButton - Creates a Joystick and maps pin 9 to button 0, pin 10 to button 1, pin 11 to button 2, and pin 12 to button 3.
 - JoystickKeyboard - Creates a Joystick and a Keyboard.
 Maps pin 9 to Joystick Button 0, pin 10 to Joystick Button 1, pin 11 to Keyboard key 1, and pin 12 to Keyboard key 2.
+- DrivingControllerTest - Creates a Driving Controller and tests 4 buttons, the Steering, Brake, and Accelerator when pin A0 is grounded.
+- FlightControllerTest - Creates a Flight Controller and tests 32 buttons, the X and Y axis, the Throttle, and the Rudder when pin A0 is grounded.

 ###Simple example